Aleteia logoAleteia logoAleteia

 Through a labor of love, an artist gives birth to his “baby.”

-When Catholic participants in the Walk for Life West Coast take part in a Mass this Saturday morning, January 21, at the Cathedral of St. Mary of the Assumption in San Francisco, a new “baby” will be baptized: the first public singing of a musical setting of the Mass, specifically intended to celebrate the gift of life.
+When Catholic participants in the Walk for Life West Coast took part in a Mass at the Cathedral of St. Mary of the Assumption in San Francisco in January 2023, a new “baby” was baptized: the first public singing of a musical setting of the Mass, specifically intended to celebrate the gift of life.

 The musical setting was commissioned by Archbishop Salvatore Cordileone of San Francisco, who envisioned something written for children’s voices.